DestinE-Climate-DT/AQUA/conda-recipe/README.md

 ## How to install the aqua package with conda?

-I am installing the aqua package with command:
+I am installing the aqua package with the command:
 ```
 conda install --use-local aqua
 ```

-Also we can install the package with specifying the full PATH and name to it.
-The PATH and name you can see after building the package.
-In my case, it will be following:
+Also, we can install the package by specifying the full PATH and its name.
+You can d the PATH and name after building the package.
+In my case, it is the following:
 ```
 /home/b/b382267/mambaforge/conda-bld/linux-64/aqua-0.0.2-0.tar.bz2
 ```